 Perinatal Anxiety & Depression Awareness Week was established by PANDA in 2005.
-Since then PANDA has been leading the perinatal mental health sector in promoting the Week to raise awareness about perinatal anxiety and depression, including signs to look for and where to go to seek support.
+Since then PANDA has been using the Week to speak out about supporting the mental and emotional wellbeing of expecting and new parents, including raising awareness about the signs to look for and where to go to seek support.

 Our theme for PANDA Week 2018 is ‘I Wish I Knew’.
-We know many expecting and new parents are blind-sided by the realities of becoming parents, and looking back, many feel that if they had known more and been better able to prepare for some of the challenges that inevitably come with being parents, they might have been better able to cope.
+We know many expecting and new parents are blind-sided by the realities of becoming parents.
+We know that many parents, looking back, feel that if they had known more and been better able to prepare for some of the challenges they might have been better able to cope.

-This includes recognising the signs and symptoms of mental and emotional distress, and knowing where to turn to seek support.
+This includes recognising the signs and symptoms of mental and emotional distress in themselves and others, and knowing where to turn to seek support.

 Our PANDA Week campaign theme aims to start conversations about the things parents ‘wish they knew’ before having a baby, and encourage people to seek help early if they are struggling.